Academic-Ayda-z/Internship2023/README.md

 # Internship 2023
+Biobank project

-Cardiac arrhythmia Detection from Ecg test using signal and image processing Biobank project
+Cardiac arrhythmia Detection from Ecg test using signal and image processing

 I am being supervised by Associate Professor Zohre Azimifar at Shiraz University.

 ## Report of What I have done so far :

+## Segment anything model :
+I used this code to generate segmented images of cells used for Miss Sedaghat's thesis.

 ## Biobank Report:
 https://github.com/Academic-Ayda-z/Internship2023/blob/main/Biobank%20Report.pdf